 [Laughter.]
 [Recess.]

 The CHAIRMAN.
 We will move back to the hearing on Yemen.

 Thank you all, again, for your cooperation.
-Today's hearing will focus on an important part of the Middle

-Today's hearing will focus on an important part of the Middle East, one that probably does not receive enough attention from policymakers, and that is Yemen.
+Today's hearing will focus on an important part of the Middle would leave quietly and promptly, that would be great.

-If we could, I tell you what, if people who are leaving, if you would leave quietly and promptly, that would be great.
+East, one that probably does not receive enough attention from policymakers, and that is Yemen.
+If we could, I tell you what, if people who are leaving, if you